There is a moral imperative for us as we prepare for the business of school in whatever form that business takes.

 The mass of articles on how we, and our schools, will never be the same seems totally right to me one minute and then I remember that I’ve spent enough time in education to have been proven wrong on several sure-to-change-the world movements.

 I think the difference this time is that it's hard to imagine anything approaching the old normal.
-Staggered scheduling, flipped classrooms, virtual office hours, on-and-off quarantine, and home learning will all have to be part of the conversation.
-Pile on the stress students and families are experiencing through all this and it is clear those not planning in realistic terms are criminal.
+Staggered scheduling, flipped classrooms, virtual office hours, on-and-off quarantine, and home learning are all part of the new conversation.
+Pile on the stress students and families are experiencing through all this and it is clear we need more flexibility for teachers and learners.
 Systems with a willingness to reexamine some of the deep institutional pieces like grades, tests, and for God’s sake, please, seat time will show us the future of school.

 I am certainly not saying that we aren’t seeing absolutely heroic efforts from parents, teachers, systems and the whole education industry right now.
 In the spring we connected and supported our students as best we remotely could.
 The new normal arrived very abruptly and we all jumped in and adapted to our new parts.
 We have seen our educators step up though this and we must celebrate that.
 Tell their stories, capture the value, and start the work to make sure they have what they need moving forward.

-Systems are now in the nitty-gritty of the plan of what is needed next year and it’s complex, fluid based on your community, and involves real risk planning.
+Systems are now in the nitty-gritty of opening and it’s complex, fluid based on your community, and involves real risk planning.
 This is where those dreamy articles about opportunity for better certainly resonate, but two things please, base the plans on data you are gathering (or have a way to gather) and this MUST address the now impossible to ignore inequity of our current system.
 This is the time for each community to ask what is most important for them in a school and then find the way to deliver it.